 Due to the origination fees that banks collect on government-guaranteed PPP money, I would have thought that all banks would be ecstatic about the PPP loan program.

-However, my mortgage lender expressed concern that PPP lending was crowding out other lending activities.
+However, my mortgage lender expressed concern that PPP lending round 2 was crowding out other lending activities.
 He said his bank was also concerned it would have to record losses for a year before the government reimburses the bank for the PPP loans.